DyFFPAD: Dynamic Fusion of Convolutional and Handcrafted Features for Fingerprint Presentation Attack Detection: Introduction

-In this paper, we propose an end-to-end model that exhibits a dynamic ensemble of handcrafted and deep features.
-The proposed model consists of two sub-models that work together to classify the live and spoof fingerprint samples.
-The first sub-model is a Deep Neural Network (DNN) empowered with an image descriptor namely Local Phase Quantization (LPQ) and a set of handcrafted features.
-The handcrafted features include Ridge Valley Clarity (RVC), Frequency Domain Analysis (FDA), Gabor quality, and Orientation Flow (OFL), etc. On the other hand, the second sub-model is a DenseNet classifier which has shown a remarkable performance while being tested on some well-known image classification problems including MNIST \cite{mnist}, CIFAR \cite{cifar}, and imagenet \cite{imagenet}.
-The proposed method, Dynamic Fusion of convolutional and handcrafted Features for Fingerprint Presentation Attack Detection (DyFFPAD), is an end-to-end approach that dynamically incorporates deep and handcrafted features.
-The proposed model is validated using benchmark Liveness Detection competition (LivDet) databases and the proposed method outperforms the state-of-the-art methods in intra-sensor, same-material and cross-material protocols.
-A detailed comparison with the state-of-the-art methods in benchmark protocols indicates the supremacy of the proposed method.
+In our proposed work, a dynamic ensemble of handcrafted and deep features-based model is presented.
+This \textbf{D}ynamic \textbf{F}usion of convolutional and handcrafted features for \textbf{F}ingerprint \textbf{P}resentation \textbf{A}ttack \textbf{D}etection \textbf{(DyFFPAD)}, is an end-to-end approach that dynamically incorporates deep and handcrafted features.
+The model is build using two sub-models that work in collaboration to classify the live and spoof fingerprint samples.
+The first sub-model is a feature extractor model comprising a Deep Neural Network (DNN) which is empowered with an image descriptor namely Local Phase Quantization (LPQ) and a set of quality-based handcrafted features including Ridge Valley Clarity (RVC), Gabor quality, Frequency Domain Analysis (FDA), and Orientation Flow (OFL), etc. On the other hand, the second sub-model is a DenseNet architecture's feature base attached to a custom-made DNN.
+DenseNet has shown remarkable performance while being tested on some well-known image classification problem databases including MNIST \cite{mnist}, CIFAR \cite{cifar}, and imagenet \cite{imagenet}.
+The output of both the sub-models is combined and fed to another DNN which has a single neuron in the last for the binary classification.
+The proposed model addresses the issue of developing a dynamic fusion of convolutional and handcrafted features in a better way as it does not require any intermediary stage of data preparation and training of multiple classifiers, unlike other static fusion-based models presented in \citep{Nguyen,Nguyen2, Daksha_Yadav}.
+The TSNE plots depicted in Fig. $\ref{TSNE}$ show that the proposed method can distinguish between live samples, and spoof samples irrespective of their fabrication materials.
+The proposed model shows the same performance on different datasets and its efficacy is not affected by known or unknown materials used for spoof fabrication.
+The proposed method is evaluated using Liveness Detection Competition (LivDet) databases, demonstrating superior results compared to state-of-the-art methods for the evaluation protocol of intra-sensor same-material and intra-sensor cross-material.
+A detailed comparison with the state-of-the-art methods indicates the supremacy of the proposed method while detecting the PAs in benchmark protocols of FPAD.

-The main contributions of this paper are highlighted below. \\ 1.
-A detailed study is presented that shows the impact of PAs on DenseNet and DNNs trained with handcrafted features and LPQ.